 For a particular cost to be allowed, it must be an excess cost of providing special education and related services.
 Only allowed costs may be charged to the flow-through or preschool entitlement grants.

 For a particular cost to be allowed, it also must be necessary and reasonable for proper and efficient performance and administration of the grant.
 A cost is reasonable if it does not exceed what a district would normally incur in the absence of federal funds.
-Additional guidance about standards for determining costs for federal grants is available from Office of Management and Budget (OMB) Circular A-87.
+Additional guidance about standards for determining costs for federal grants is available from Office of Management and Budget (OMB) Circular A-87 (through June 30, 2015).

 Any individual charged to a federal grant must keep time and effort reporting whether or not it is a semi-annual certification or monthly personnel activity reports (PAR).
 Semi-annual certification is completed by those individuals who have a single cost object; monthly personnel activity reports are completed by individuals who have multiple cost objectives.
 Under IDEA, any individual who is not 100% special education would need to complete monthly PARs.
-Time and effort reporting are a part of the allowable costs as defined by the Office of Management and Budget.
+Time and effort reporting are a part of the allowable costs as defined by the Office of Management and Budget (through June 30, 2015).

 Allowable Costs Guidance